tmpethick/ensembled-dngo/README.md

 Remember to give all models the same computational budget.

 TODO:
-- Fix groups (the pending ones have wrong timestamp)
-- Create group selector in notebook
-- Test adaptive

 - Find cases where RBF have problems.. (non-stationarity, jaggy/discrete)
 - metric transformation (euclidean does not work in high dimension)